marinofelipe/SwiftPlaygrounds/Swift/README.md

 # Swift
-Collection of playgrounds with Swift lang content curated by version.
+Collection of playgrounds containing Swift features and experiments.
+They are organized by language version (e.g. 4.2 and 5.1).

 ## Table of contents